Australia continues to pay interest to Russia on $8b worth of Treasury Bonds

 JOSH FRYDENBERG

 Treasurer Josh Frydenberg says Australia will not default on its interest payments to Russia on Treasury bonds.
-NCA NewsWire / Gary Ramage Credit: Corp Australia, NCA NewsWire / Gary Ramage
+NCA NewsWire / Gary Ramage Credit: News Corp Australia, NCA NewsWire / Gary Ramage

 Mr Frydenberg said that in recent days, the Russians were trying to reduce or sell their foreign reserves to transfer that into domestic currency in order to strengthen their domestic economy.